Current Graduate Students

 Abbey Johnson, MS 2019

 Abbey began her MS degree at TCU after graduating from the University of Texas with a BS in Marine and Freshwater Biology.
 As an undergraduate, Abbey gained research experience in fish physiology while working on a research project studying the effects of hypoxia on the oxygen carrying capacity in red drum.
 As an MS student, Abbey was co-advised by both Dr. Jeffries and Dr. Matt Hale and worked on a project aimed at connecting developmental thyroid disruption in fathead minnows to impaired reproductive success.
 Specifically, she analyzed brain transcriptomes from males exposed to thyroid disruptors during early development to identify possible mechanisms that lead to the reductions in fecundity.
-Her work provided evidence suggesting that thyroid disruption during early life stages has the capacity to alter various aspects of brain development, including neurogenesis and brain sexual differentiation.
-It is hypothesized that such changes lead to alterations in male reproductive behavior and subsequent reductions in fecundity.
-In her free time Abbey enjoys traveling, reading, and being with friends and family.
-She is currently an ORISE fellow at the United State EPA in Duluth, MN.
+Her work provided evidence that thyroid disruption during early life stages has the capacity to alter various aspects of brain development, including neurogenesis and brain sexual differentiation.
+After graduating from TCU, Abbey took a position as an ORISE fellow at the United States EPA in Duluth, MN.

 Kyle Roush, MS 2018